oddbird/css-sandbox/src/rwd/query/contain.md

 _According to browser engineers, this approach won't be possible._

 Anders proposed this as a solution.
-I don't know how feasable it is to implement, but I like it in theory.
+I don't know how feasible it is to implement, but I like it in theory.
 What if:

 - We evaluate the CQ against the size the container _would have_